h2non/imaginary/README.md

 imaginary -p 8080 -enable-url-source -authorization "Bearer s3cr3t"
 ```

-Send caching headers (only possible with the -mount option).
-The headers can be set in either "cache nothing" or
-"cache for N seconds".
-By specifying `0` imaginary will send the "don't cache" headers, otherwise it sends headers with a
+Send fixed caching headers in the response.
+The headers can be set in either "cache nothing" or "cache for N seconds".
+By specifying `0` imaginary will send the "don't cache" headers, otherwise it sends headers with a TTL.
-TTL.
 The following example informs the client to cache the result for 1 year:
 ```
-imaginary -mount ~/images -http-cache-ttl 31556926
+imaginary -p 8080 -enable-url-source -http-cache-ttl 31556926
 ```

 Enable placeholder image HTTP responses in case of server error/bad request.